 The benefits of a real estate license are unquestionable.
-The advantages that come with a real estate license are well worth the time, effort, and money it would cost to obtain it.
+The advantages are well worth the time, effort, and money it would cost to obtain it.
 Few strategies, for that matter, can offer investors more leverage in growing their business.
 That said, the benefits of a real estate license are not something you can ignore; you have to acknowledge them if you want to try and realize your full potential.

 Top 5 Benefits Of Being A Real Estate Agent (As An Investor)